-A rare copy of The Bat and Ball has been uncovered at the Connecticut State Library in Hartford, which serves as a repository of virtually every newspaper ever published in the state.
-Linda Grodofsky, the reference and government documents librarian at the library, said in an interview that she recently found the paper on a shelf in a reading room among other old newspapers.
+A rare copy of The Bat and Ball was uncovered in 1990 at the Connecticut State Library.
+Linda Grodofsky, the reference and government documents librarian, said she found the issue on a shelf in a reading room among old newspapers.
+This rare copy of The Bat and Ball is preserved and stored in a secure area and available for visitors to view.

-The issue in the possession of the Connecticut State Library, dated May 1, 1867, was the first during the paper’s second year of publication.
+The issue at the Connecticut State Library, dated May 1, 1867, was the paper’s Second Season—No. 1:.

 ”This season, which is now opening, bids fair to be one of the most exciting that our National Game is likely ever to know,” a story on page one of the four-page paper said, nine years before the first major league was formed. ”And it is well that it should be so, for there is no more worthy object of public attention now before the American people than this same national game.”